pierpaolo28/pierpaolo28.github.io/_publications/Thoughts.md

         <h3 class="thought-title">Taste as a Differentiator</h3>
       </div>
       <div class="thought-content">
-        <p>I’ve been thinking about a mantra once famously championed by Y Combinator: "Ideas are cheap, execution is everything."
+        <p>I've been thinking about a mantra once famously championed by Y Combinator: "Ideas are cheap, execution is everything."
 The ability to build, ship, and iterate was the ultimate moat.
 Although, the pace of innovation with generative AI is fundamentally challenging this dogma.</p>
         <p>We're entering a new phase where AI is becoming a powerful execution engine.
 If execution is becoming a commodity, where does the value lie now?
 I believe it lies in "Taste".</p>
         <p>When a machine can build almost anything you ask, the quality of your ask becomes the critical factor.
 Vision, deep user empathy, and a strong point of view are becoming the scarcest and most valuable resources.
 Execution isn't dead, it's evolving into the skill of collaborating with AI.</p>
       </div>